gldeng/psi-orleans/refactoring-architecture.md

 This document outlines a comprehensive refactoring strategy for the PsiOrleans codebase, transforming it from a monolithic structure into a clean, maintainable, service-oriented architecture while preserving the state machine functionality.

-**Critical Architectural Insight**: The execution flow IS the state machine.
-Orchestrator agents use asynchronous, event-driven execution patterns (delegate to children, process callbacks as they arrive), while specialized agents use synchronous, direct execution patterns (await tool results immediately, send completion callbacks).
-These fundamentally different execution patterns require separate state machine implementations.
+**Critical Architectural Insight**: Both agent types use asynchronous, callback-driven execution patterns.
+Orchestrator agents delegate to child agents and process callbacks as they arrive, while specialized agents execute tools directly but still use callbacks to notify parents asynchronously.
+This unified callback mechanism eliminates synchronous waiting patterns throughout the system, ensuring consistent non-blocking behavior.

 ## Current Issues